 Auralon C® adhesive pads and pointer

 Based on this feedback, the development of the Somagen® (device generation 2) started in 2002; the market launch took place in 2004.
-This device enables the use of defined CIT programs, for example to support wound healing, which are encoded on treatment chip cards.
-The current design of Somagen® has also been used in research laboratories for in vitro experiments and in clinical studies.
+This device used defined CIT programs, for example to support wound healing, which are encoded on treatment chip cards.
+The Somagen® device has been used for in vitro experiments and in clinical studies.

-An improved follow-up therapy device (device generation 3) is currently under development; its market entry is planned for late 2020.
+An improved wearable, Bluetooth connected, wireless follow-up device (generation 3) is currently under development; its market entry is planned for 2021.